BIGJRA/BIGJRA.github.io/rejuv.md

     -   Take Down

 Her team focuses on a lot of fast, hard hitting Pokemon that can U-Turn out if need be.
-They’re all frail bar Gliscor though, so if you have the bulk to survive hits across your team, you can take them out.
+They're all frail bar Gliscor though, so if you have the bulk to survive hits across your team, you can take them out.
 Not a noteworthy fight after Angie, to be honest.

 To continue the story, skip ahead a few sections to Carotos, Pt 2.
-Otherwise there’s tons of optional content that is now open to us!
+Otherwise there's tons of optional content that is now open to us!

-Head into the help center - it’s time for some Help Center Quests!
+Head into the help center - it's time for some Help Center Quests!

 ## Kristiline Help Center Requests

-We’ll be exploring some new areas with Rock Climb throughout these quests, so I recommend reading to at least check what new areas you can explore.
-If you haven’t yet gotten it, the Golden Claws from the AP center are useful here!
+We'll be exploring some new areas with Rock Climb throughout these quests, so I recommend reading to at least check what new areas you can explore.
+If you haven't yet gotten it, the Golden Claws from the AP center are useful here!

 HQuest 18: Lighthouse